-Enterprise leaders today are faced with a unique and growing challenge around teaching and building soft skills in their organizations.
+Enterprise leaders today are faced with a unique and growing challenge around building and teaching to employees within their organizations.

 Around the globe, corporate learning experts are pushing the need for soft skills training.
 Josh Bersin in a recent article casts doubt on “reskilling” the workforce if there isn’t a strategic and targeted approach to build the right skills.
-He presents the case for changing the paradigm around soft skills – calling them “power skills” instead – and urging companies to find innovative ways to build them in their teams.1
+He presents the case for changing the paradigm around soft skills – calling them “power skills” instead – and urging companies to find ways to teach soft skills to employees.1

 Bottom line is simple.
 We need to take these ‘power skills’ seriously, and build experiential programs that start at the top.”-Josh Bersin, global L&D analyst

-Why Immersive Learning to teach soft skills in the workplace
+Why Immersive Learning is teaching soft skills to employees

-Scientific research has proven that VR is a better medium for learning and practicing a variety of soft skills.
+Scientific research has proven that VR training in the workplace is a better medium for learning and practicing a variety of soft skills.

 In VR, learners are completely immersed in a realistic virtual environment meant to replicate their work environment, so that they experience a phenomenon called “presence.”
 This means their brain is treating the VR experience the same way it would treat real life, which makes their soft skills training more authentic and memorable.